It was a frenzied three days for congressional candidate Connie Chan.

 “For the longest time, you don’t get to go out, you don’t get to buy a home, you don’t actually get to be here,” she said.
 “You don’t get to own a business.”

-She repeated her personal story as an immigrant daughter and English learner who came to the United States with a single mother and a younger brother.
-“Only in San Francisco and in a sanctuary city, someone like me … gets to run for office and win,” said Chan, to the roughly 100 attendees.
+“Only in San Francisco and in a sanctuary city, someone like me … gets to run for office and win,” Chan told the roughly 100 attendees.
 Now, she said, she wants to continue that story in Washington, D.C.

-Chan was joined by drag artist Kiki Krunch, union leaders, former supervisor Dean Preston and supervisors Shamann Walton and Jackie Fielder.
+Chan was joined by drag artist Kiki Krunch, union leaders, former supervisor Dean Preston, and supervisors Shamann Walton and Jackie Fielder.

-Kim Tavaglione, executive director of the San Francisco Labor Council, said Chan is the only candidate who does “kitchen table economics” and understands the struggles of putting food on the table, childcare, and keeping a roof over one’s head in San Francisco.
+Kim Tavaglione, executive director of the San Francisco Labor Council, said Chan is the only candidate who does “kitchen-table economics” and understands the struggles of putting food on the table, childcare and keeping a roof over one’s head in San Francisco.

-Maurice Mitchell, the national director of the Working Families Party, listed Chan as a working-family fighter alongside New York City mayor Zohran Mamdani and Seattle Mayor Katie Wilson.
 “I’m not interested in finding a good billionaire big brother to fight against the bad billionaires,” Mitchell said.
-“I’m interested in finding working families fighters … to challenge the billionaire class.”
+“I’m interested in finding working-families fighters … to challenge the billionaire class.”

 “Guess what?”
 Chan replied.
 “We’re gonna tax them all the way!”